motm-1/PI_DA/README.md

 - *Fatalities* : Number of people who died in the accident (float).
 This column is also a key parameter in the development of KPI's.

-- *Fatalities* Crew : Number of crew members who died in the accident (float).
+- *Fatalities Crew* : Number of crew members who died in the accident (float).
 This column is required by the Henry team to create a specific metric called "Crew Fatality Rate".

+- *Summary* : Description and information abount the crash (object).
+This column is useful for classifying crashes according to their cause.

 The [ETL](https://github.com/motm-1/PI_DA/blob/main/transformations.ipynb) and [EDA](https://github.com/motm-1/PI_DA/blob/main/eda.ipynb) process was made in Python.
-The libraries utilized for this project are listed in the file [requeriments.txt](https://github.com/motm-1/PI_DA/blob/main/requeriments.txt).
+The libraries used for this project are listed in the file [requeriments.txt](https://github.com/motm-1/PI_DA/blob/main/requeriments.txt).

 # <h2> **Dashboard and KPI'S Explained** </h2>